![]() |

 A 1909 Photograph. |

-Aerial view from a hot air balloon. circa 1895 |
+Aerial view from a hot air balloon. c.1895 |

 The Givins family lived there on and off from 1887 to 1909.
 The Chicago Female College, a prestigious high school for girls, rented the Castle from 1895 to 1897.
 The Burdett family lived in the Castle from 1909 to 1921.
 John B. Burdett, a manufacturer, and his wife Jessie had the Castle wired for electricity, installed additional radiators, and added an elegant porte-cochere onto its north side.
 Dr. Miroslaw Siemens, a prominent physician, and wife Bonnie purchased the Castle in 1921.
-Dr. Siemens was a founder of the Ukrainian National Museum and led the committee that established the Ukrainian Pavilion of the Chicago World's Fair of 1933-34.
-The Siemens family lived in the Castle from 1921 to 1942, when the Castle was purchased by Beverly Unitarian Fellowship.
+Dr. Siemens founded the Ukrainian National Museum and led the committee establishing the Ukrainian Pavilion of the Chicago World's Fair of 1933-34.
+The Siemens family lived in the Castle from 1921 to 1942 when the Castle was purchased by Beverly Unitarian Fellowship.

 Presently, the Irish Castle, also known as the Givins Castle, is a landmark building recognized by the Chicago Landmarks Commission as part of the Longwood Drive District.
-It is also part of the Ridge Historic District listed in the National Register of Historic Places.
+It is also part of the Ridge Historic District, listed in the National Register of Historic Places.

 Compiled by Dr. Neil Gale, Ph.D.